 This linked area is the largest in the Chamonix valley, south facing with fantastic views across to the Mont Blanc massif and the Mer de Glace glacier.
 It offers a large variety of skiing, blues and reds as well as more challenging off piste.
 It is also a magnificent place to relax in the sun, have a good lunch and admire the stunning views of Mont Blanc.

-At the head of the valley, Le Tour offers the gentlest skiing in the valley; perfect for your first day to get the legs back together.
+At the head of the valley, Le Tour offers some of the gentlest skiing in the valley; perfect for your first day to get the legs back together.
 A firm favourite with snowboarders, there are also some fantastic hidden powder fields off the back where you can slalom pine trees and find fresh snow long after the Grands Montets has been tracked out.
-Another benefit is the ability to ski from Le Tour back to your chalet (snow permitting) – something that is practically impossible in any other chalet in the valley.

 Depending on snow conditions in the valley, you may want to consider a trip to the classic resorts of Courmayer in Italy or Verbier in Switzerland.